Felony murder rule: Ireland

 The rule was abolished in the Republic of Ireland by section 4 of the Criminal Justice Act 1964 which codified the mens rea for murder as intention to kill or seriously injure another person.

 United Kingdom

+The felony murder rule was abolished in the United Kingdom in 1957.

 England and Wales, Northern Ireland

 The rule was abolished in England and Wales by section 1 of the Homicide Act 1957, and in Northern Ireland by section 8 of the Criminal Justice Act (Northern Ireland) 1966; but its effect is preserved by the application of the common law principle of joint enterprise.
 In England and Wales, the definition of murder requires only an intent to cause grievous bodily harm to the victim, rather than specific intent to kill; the effect is the same as that of the felony murder rule applied to crimes of personal violence, though not to all felonies.

+In 2006, as part of a broad review of the law on murder, the Law Commission considered and rejected the suggestion of reinstating the felony murder rule in English law.

 Scotland

 There is no equivalent to the felony murder rule in Scots law, which has also never had a specific concept of felonies in the previous style of English law.
 However, the Scots equivalent of joint enterprise, known as "art and part", also has a similar effect.